 Katie Redding has been teaching IB History at LTS for seven years and has served as the Admissions Director for five.
 She has witnessed the impact of technology evolve in her 11th and 12th grade classroom, and in her role as administrator has counseled many new families on the issue of cell phone usage at school.
 Katie is also navigating screen time policy at home for her own children who are eight and eleven years old.

-David Pfindel is currently a Det.
+Ben Barton is currently a Det.
 Trooper and works in the Special Investigations Unit in Bennington at the Child Advocacy Center.
 He investigates child sex crimes as well as sexual crimes.
 Cell phones have become an important item in everyone’s lives these days.
 Almost every case that Det.
 Trooper Pfindel works on involves some sort of texting and social media.
-He has been a Trooper since 2014.
-Prior to the State Police he was employed at the Burlington Police for 7 years.

 Loree Zeif has been working in the field of counseling and therapy for 30 years.
 She holds a Masters Degree in Social Work from the University of Pennsylvania.
 Loree has worked in the public and private school world in both residential and day settings.
 She has extensive experience with couples work and high conflict divorce as well as child custody cases and delicate family issues..
 In addition Loree enjoys working with adolescents and young adults and their parents helping to navigate the challenges of today’s world including alcohol, drugs, screen time, motivation and transition to independence.
 Loree is trained in DBT and uses both DBT and CBT in her work.
 Loree is dedicated to client- centered work and values a solutions-focused approach with her clients.
 She currently does individual work as well as couples, families and groups at Elm Counseling in Manchester.